personalrobotics/prpy/README.md

 1. `prpy.planning.base.BasePlanner`: implements or wraps a motion planner
-2. `prpy.planning.base.MetaPlanner`: combines the output of multiple motion planners, each of which is a `BasePlanner`
+2. `prpy.planning.base.MetaPlanner`: combines the output of multiple motion planners, each of which is a `BasePlanner` or another `MetaPlanner`

-Each planner has one or more *planning methods*, annotated with the `@PlanningMethod` decorator, that like ordinary functions.
-However, unlike an ordinary function, calling a planning method causes the current OpenRAVE environment to be cloned.
-Planning occurs in the cloned environment to PrPy to run multiple planners in parallel and to paralellize planning and execution.
+Each planner has one or more *planning methods*, annotated with the `@PlanningMethod` decorator, that look like ordinary functions.
+However, unlike an ordinary function, calling a planning method clones the robot's environment into a *planning environment* associated with the planner.
+Planning occurs in the cloned environment to allow PrPy to run multiple planners in parallel and to paralellize planning and execution.

+For example, the following code will use OMPL to plan `robot`'s active DOFs from their current values to to the `goal_config` configuration:

+    planner = OMPLPlanner()
+    output_path = planner.PlanToConfiguration(robot, goal_config)

+First, `robot.GetEnv()` is cloned into the the `planner.env` planning environment.
+Next, planning occurs in the cloned environment.
+Finally, the output path is cloned back into `robot.GetEnv()` and is returned by the planner.

+See the following sub-sections for more information about the built-in planners provided with PrPy, information about writing your own planner, and several more complex usage examples.

 ### Built-In Planners